breaman/BlogEngine/README.md

   - Will build out a main landing page with a link to the blog landing page
   - Will build out a basic blog listing landing page
   - Will build out a basic blog display page
+- 5-add-authentication
+  - This one will add some identity features to the application
+  - One big piece this will now bring in as well is running with a database
+  - This will also add in Audit Logging since we are putting database pieces into place